First of all, you've suggested a few things that the

 As for the extra details of the avatar description and the text transcripts, the questions simply follow several alt-text guidelines out there and what they demand.

-There are certain things which, to my understanding, must be mentioned about a person in an image, especially if there's only this one person.
+must be mentioned about a person in an image, especially if there's only this one person.
 And again, there is also the rule that if there is text in an image, it must be transcribed verbatim.
 Simply mentioning that there's text in an image and then not transcribing it comes over as not only lazy, but outright ableist, probably not only here in the Fediverse.

 The "what does it look like" questions, in the meantime, are likely to come from blind or visually-impaired users who genuinely don't know what these things look like, but who'd like to know.
 After all, sighted users can see what these elements look like, and blind or visually-impaired users must have a chance to experience such an image in all the same ways as sighted users.